European Festivals Association

 The European Festivals Association (EFA) is an umbrella group for various festivals in Europe and other countries.
 It supports artistic cooperation among festivals and offers programs for new festival and artistic managers.
 It represents more than 100 music, dance, theatre and multidisciplinary festivals along with national festival and cultural organizations from about thirty eight, mostly European, countries.

+Overview

 The association is officially headquartered in Ghent, Belgium with an office in Brussels in the European House for Culture.
 It is governed by a General Assembly, which meets once a year.
 The current president is Darko Brlek from Ljubljana.
 Vice presidents are Jan Briers from Flanders and Michael Herrmann, founder and director of the Rheingau Musik Festival.